opfesoft/sol-docs/db/world/creature_formations.md

 ## angle

-Angle between leader and member
+Angle between leader and member<br>
 Note: Only degrees are used!
 Values should be between 0 and 360:

 | degrees | position in relation to the leader |